iGaging EZ-View DRO and DigiMag 21-Bit Scales

 • Shars Digital Stainless Steel Machine Scale

-The frame and the reading head housing used by these scales are similar to those used by the newer Shahe scales, so the most reliable way to identify these scales is to examine the display unit.
-EZ-View DRO scales are the easiest to recognize by their distinct display housing and very prominent iGaing branding.
+The frame and the reading-head housing used by these scales are similar to those used by some newer Shahe scales, so the most reliable way to identify them is to examine the display unit.
+EZ-View DRO scales are the easiest to recognize by their distinct display housing and very prominent iGaging branding.
 The branding of the older iGaging DigiMag Remote DRO scales is more subtle and includes only the iGaging logo on a sticker.
-The display used by other brands is made using the same molds and differ only in the color and branding sticker.
+The displays used by other brands are made using the same molds and differ mainly in the color and branding sticker.

-Photo of iGaging DigiMag and Shahe 5403-xxxA Scale
+Side-by-side photo of iGaging DigiMag and Shahe 5403-xxxA scales

-Recently, Shahe started offering "Remote DRO" scales that are completely different and incompatible with 21-bit adapter firmware.
-At first glance, they are similar and are often confused with the DigiMag scales.
-As you can see in the photo below, there are obvious differences between the two display units.
+Recently, Shahe started offering “Remote DRO” scales that are completely different internally and are incompatible with the 21-bit protocol used by EZ-View/DigiMag scales.
+At first glance, they are similar and are often confused with the older DigiMag scales, but as you can see in the photo above, there are obvious differences between the two display units.

 Scale frame connection Ground